UmamiAppearance/rollup-plugin-import-manager/README.md

 ]
 ```

-Result:Manual Statement creation via
+Result:
 ```js
 let foobar;
 import('fs').then(fs => foobar = fs.readFileSync('./path/to/foobar.txt"'));
 ```

 The [`addCode`](#addcode-option-for-units) value can contain any code you like.
 You probably should not get too creative.
-It isResult: designed to add import statements and gets appended to existing statements.
+It is designed to add import statements and gets appended to existing statements.

 #### Creating an Import Statement, appended after another statement: